olivierwilkinson/prisma-nested-middleware/README.md

 [nested write](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#nested-writes) operation.

 There are some differences to note when using nested middleware:

 - the list of actions that might be in params is expanded to include `connectOrCreate`
-- If a relation is not included using `include` then that middleware's `next` function will resolve with `undefined`.
 - The parent operation's params have been added to the params of nested middleware as a `scope` object.
 This is useful when the parent is relevant, for example when handling a `connectOrCreate` and you need to know the parent being connected to.
 - when handling a nested `create` action `params.args` does not include a `data` field, that must be handled manually.
 You can use the existence of `params.scope` to know when to handle a nested `create`.
+- the return value of `next` matches the part of the response that the middleware was called for.
+For example if the middleware function is called for a nested create, the `next` function resolves with the value of that create.
+- if a relation is not included using `include` then that middleware's `next` function will resolve with `undefined`.
+- if a nested operation's result is within an array then the nested operation's `next` function returns a flattened array of all the models found in the parent array.
+See [Operations Nested in Lists](#operations-nested-in-lists) for more information.

+### Lifecycle

 It is helpful to walk through the lifecycle of an operation: